All Episodes

 So the jump the shark moment and the illegal immigration movement has arrived.

-Answer and and and uh the the free Palestine movement.
+Answer and the Free Palestine movement.

-I mean, it's a typical collection of wacko extreme leftist pro-communist groups that have co-opted now the illegal immigration movement.
+I mean, it's a typical collection of wacko, extreme leftist, pro-communist groups that have co-opted now the illegal immigration movement.

 And they're the ones that are putting on this big May Day march and protest and national boycott.